9 Best Tips to Attract Birds to Your Yard

 2. Provide A Variety of Feeders

-If you want to attract birds to your yard, a great first step is to get a few different types of feeders.
+A great first step to attract birds to your yard is to get a few different types of feeders.
 The kind of feeders you need will depend on which birds you want to invite:

 • Tube feeders are perfect for finches, sparrows, and chickadees.